gmelika/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-email | the email used by the customer username | this must be the same as the user's email password | this is used to allow the user to recover account information
+email | the verified email used by the customer username | this must be the same as the user's email password | this is used to allow the user to recover account information phone_number | the user's verified phone number phone_proof | a [jwt](https://jwt.io/) signed by the partner's key attesting to having verified the user's phone number email_proof | a [jwt](https://jwt.io/) signed by the partner's key attesting to having verified the user's email address

 ### Account Fields